merenda - a light meal or collation

 swally - obs. and dial. f. swallow

-set ones tongue around* - to pronounce or speak (a word, name, etc.) correctly.
+set one’s tongue around - to pronounce or speak (a word, name, etc.) correctly

-broken bread, meat, victuals, etc.* - fragments of food left after a meal, etc.; by extension applied to remnants of drink, as broken ale, beer.
+broth - a thin soup of meat or fish or vegetable stock + Brot (ger) - bread + broken bread, meat, victuals, etc. - fragments of food left after a meal, etc.; by extension applied to remnants of drink, as broken ale, beer.

 into the bargain - above what is agreed on or might be anticipated